cedanl/no-fairness-without-awareness/README.md

     -   Parquet or CSV for EV (1CHO) — enrollment/retention base; output from project: [1cijferho](https://github.com/cedanl/1cijferho)
     -   Parquet or CSV for VAKHAVW (1CHO) — course-level detail
     -   Metadata CSV/XLSX files already in `metadata/`
--   Update `main.R` to point to your data files (replace the sample filenames).
-If you use CSV, load with `read.csv`/`readr::read_csv` before passing to the transform step.
+-   Update `main.R` to point to your data files (replace the sample filenames)
 -   Adjust `metadata/variabelen.xlsx` to add/remove modeling variables or mark new sensitive fields; the pipeline reads this automatically.
 -   Factor orderings come from `metadata/levels.xlsx`.
 Update that to control display and fairness summaries.